 Mandatory Units CITB references for information only Unit Ref.
 Title Level CITB Internal Unit Ref.
-M/508/6537 Conforming to general health, safety and welfare in the workplace 1 641 A/503/2772 Confirming work activities and resources for an occupational work area in the workplace 3 209v2 M/503/2915 Developing and maintaining good occupational working relationships in the workplace 3 210v3 R/503/2924 Confirming the occupational method of work in the workplace 3 211v2 R/618/5670 Insulation and building treatments, building construction, defects and interfaces 3 817v1 Additional Ma Additional Mandatory Units - ONE unit required Y/618/5671 Installing internal insulation to walls in the workplace Unit Endorsements : One of the following: - placed - mechanically or adhesively fixed including thermal boards 3 644v3 R/618/5684 Injecting, blowing and spraying insulation to internal walls in the workplace Unit Endorsements: One of the following: Injected Blown Sprayed 3 815v1 Additional Units (not compulsory) CITB references for information only T/618/5676 Develop customer relationships 2 ICS B2 2010- 2014
+M/508/6537 Conforming to general health, safety and welfare in the workplace 1 641 A/503/2772 Confirming work activities and resources for an occupational work area in the workplace 3 209v2 M/503/2915 Developing and maintaining good occupational working relationships in the workplace 3 210v3 R/503/2924 Confirming the occupational method of work in the workplace 3 211v2 R/618/5670 Insulation and building treatments, building construction, defects and interfaces 3 817v1 Additional Ma indatory Units - ONE unit required CITB references for information only Y/618/5671 Installing internal insulation to walls in the workplace 3 644v3 R/618/5684 Injecting, blowing and spraying insulation to internal walls in the workplace Unit Endorsements: One of the following: Injected Blown Sprayed 3 815v1 Additional Units (not compulsory) CITB references for information only T/618/5676 Develop customer relationships 2 ICS B2 2010- 2014